 2. GoDaddy’s Stance On SOPA/PIPA

 Remember the whole black out the Internet back in January of 2011 because of SOPA and PIPA?
+And remember when that same issue has come up again and again and again?

 Yeah – every one in favor of Internet Freedom was against those bills…except GoDaddy.